sarzil-hossain/reactance/README.md

 git submodule add -f https://github.com/alex-shpak/hugo-book web/themes/hugo-book
 ```

-Step 2: Generate a ssh key for the remote `root` user and store the private key as `reactance/.ssh_private_key`
+Step 2: Reactance is ran as the root user.
+Please copy a public key to your server's `/root/.ssh/authorized_keys` file.
+Copy the private key and store it on DroneCI under the secret `ssh_private_key`.
+Or, if you're running reactance manually, store the private key file path under the `private_key_file` parameter in inventory.yaml.

 Step 3: To execute the playbook, simply run
 ```sh